-Description Part Number Overhaul / Replacement Hours Condenser Blower 412AC-7058-16 Motor & Fan replacement ES73131-1 (New) ES73131-2 (Overhauled) ES73151-11 (New) The blower manufacturer recommended TBO is 600 hrs.
+Description Part Number Overhaul / Replacement Hours Condenser Blower 412AC-7058-15 Motor & Fan replacement ES73131-1 (New) ES73131-2 (Overhauled) The blower manufacturer recommended TBO is 500 hrs.
 At the discretion of the operator it is acceptable to operate the blower until failure.
 A blower failure will result in a reduction in cooling.
 Compressor Assy.
-412AC-3542-2 The compressor manufacturer recommended TBO is 900 hrs.
+Ground Cooling Compressor Assy 412AC-3542-2 412AC-3020-1 The compressor manufacturer recommended TBO is 1000 hrs.
 At the discretion of the operator it is acceptable to operate the compressor until failure.
 A compressor failure will result in a loss of cooling.
+Ground Cooling Drive Motor Assembly ES61140-1 The motor manufacturer recommended TBO is 500 hrs.
+At the discretion of the operator, it is acceptable to operate the motor until failure.
+A blower failure will result in a loss of ground cooling, but no safety-of-flight issues are involved.
 Speed Reducer Bearing ES33100-3 (35BD219DUM Obsolete Bearing) It is recommended that the Speed Reducer Bearing be replaced every 900 hours of operation.
 A bearing failure could result in a broken belt and loss of cooling.